QCD in Accelerator Experiments

 After successful completion of the module the students are able to:

-- understand approches of the dependence on processes of the strong interaction of the relevant energy scale of the scattering
+- understand approaches of the dependence of processes of the strong interaction on the relevant energy scale of the scattering

 - understand experimental methods based on the application of QCD

-- apply methods for the classification of hadronic end states (jet and Eventshape Algorithms)
+- apply methods for the classification of hadronic final states (jet and Eventshape Algorithms)

 - understand methods for determining the coupling constant in QCD

-- understand Applications of the models for fragmentation of jets
+- understand applications of the models for the fragmentation of partons to jets